 The card layers were glued on using a craft glue stick that works well with card and paper.
 The main Sinistea body used a small piece of foam tape and stuck down with the appropriate layer.

 For my first go, I think it went okay.
 However, I would advise you to have lots of spare cards in case you mess up; I was hoping only six cards would be needed, but I ended up using ten including my reverse holos… I was also supposed to use a reverse holo as the top layer, but I cut out the wrong part so I had to use it as a spacer frame.
-I also used seven other cards to add more spacers to the frame.
+I also used seven other random unused cards to add more spacers to the frame.